jeremyButtler/bioTools/README.md

   - filtsam (freezeTB):
     - filter sam files by flag, length, median/mean q-scores, and coordinates
+      - for coordiantes use `-coords start,end -in-range`
     - also supports read soft mask removal
     - samtools view nock off, with an odd twist
     - works on linux and plan9
-  - alnNeelde (find-co--infections/alnSeq/fluDI):
+  - alnNeedle (find-co--infections/alnSeq/fluDI):
     - needleman alignment with gap extension penalties
-    - needlemans are a dime a dozen.
-This one rivals biopythons pairwise alignmer for memory and might even be faster (the alnSeq needleman python lib was).
     - works on linux and plan9
   - alnWater (find-co--infecitons/alnSeq/fluDI):
     - waterman alignment with gap extension penalties
     - slower than striped watermans
-    - watermans are a dime a dozen
+    - Watermans are a dime a dozen
     - works on linux and plan9
+  - mapReads (freezeTB and maybe fluDI):
+    - read mapper, slower than minimap2
+    - main reason is I wanted a read mapper for freezeTB that I integrate and thus is always there
+    - tested on Linux only
   - memwater (alnSeq/freezeTB):
     - waterman alignment with gap extension penalties
     - only returns score and alignment coordinates, but also uses less memory
-    - watermans are a dime a dozen
+    - Watermans are a dime a dozen
     - works on linux and plan9
   - primFind (fluDI/freezeTB):
     - find primers in sequence(s)
     - emboss primer finder program nock off (forgot name)
     - works on linux and plan9
   - seqById (fqGetIds/find-co--infections):
-    - extract sequences by read id from sam files and fastq files
+    - extract sequences by read id from fastq files and sam files
-    - seqkit grep nock off, without regular expressions and no fasta file support
+    - `seqkit grep` nock off, but without regular expression support and no fasta file support
     - works on linux and plan9
   - tbCon (freezeTB):
     - reference based majority consensus that saves the cosensus as a sam file (convert cigar to eqx cigar with cigToEqx)
     - nock of of Ivar and who knows what other programs
+    - not best method for insertions (unsensitive)
     - positions of low confidence are replaced with a 'N', (no other anoymous bases are used)
     - works on linux and plan9